-The Eagles have become more and more of a national championship-caliber team each year under Catullo’s tenure in Fredericksburg, and have posted a cumulative record of 175-70, including a mark of 150-54 over the past eight seasons.
+The Eagles have become more and more of a national championship-caliber team each year under Catullo’s tenure in Fredericksburg, and have posted a cumulative record of 175-70, including a mark of 167-62 over the past nine seasons.
+In 2015, he was named the ITA Regional Coach of the Year.

 A Mary Washington alumnus, Catullo has led the team to 10 Capital Athletic Conference championships and 10 NCAA Tournament appearances after coaching for five years at Broward (Fla.)
 Community College.
 While at Broward, Catullo produced 30 state champions, 12 national champions, and 23 All-Americans.
 A two-time NJCAA National Coach of the Year, his Seahawk teams posted a 76-22 overall record, including a 43-1 conference mark.